abelgomez/pptx-translator/README.md

 - **Provider flexibility.** The project supports multiple local and remote
   backends: the default `local` provider uses
   [Argos Translate](https://www.argosopentech.com/), while `openai` lets you route translations through any OpenAI-compatible endpoint.
-Models based on OpenAI-compatible APIs can offer higher-quality translations, but they typically run more slowly and may trigger a much larger number of API calls for a single PowerPoint because the presentation text is usually split into many small fragments.
+The OpenAI-compatible backend is intentionally optimized for efficiency: each slide is translated as a single payload, rather than issuing one remote request per unique text fragment.
+This keeps the API usage far closer to a realistic “one call per slide” model, even in dense presentations.
-- **Rate-limit friendly.** Translation requests are deduplicated and cached in-memory so repeated text is only translated once; remote providers also honor a configurable request delay and exponential backoff.
+- **Rate-limit friendly.** Translation requests are deduplicated and cached in-memory so repeated text is only translated once; remote providers also honor a configurable request delay, retry policy, and timeout.
+The OpenAI-compatible backend also batches per slide to reduce latency and API consumption.

 ## Project structure